 12. From the Array drop-down list, select the interests field.

-13. In the same subsection, click the Add button.
+13. In the same subsection, click the plus icon.
 The subsection will expand to include options for defining the second search condition.

 14. In the first drop-down list in the expanded section, ensure that <Array Element> is selected, and in the second drop-down list, ensure that equals is selected.

 15. In the text box beneath the two drop-down lists, type Web Design.
 The Query section should now look like the following figure.